• Skip to primary navigation

 Carara National Park Guided Walks and Tours

-If you have a car, you can hire a guide at the entrance of the park but make sure you go early or else all the guides may be booked.
-A guide last time I checked was around $40-50.
+If you have a car, you can hire a guide at the entrance of the park.
+However, if you are visiting during high tourism season (December through April), go early or else all the guides may be booked.

 Tips for Visiting Carara National Park